muhammadisa-n/hackjog-landingpage/README.md

 [Tailwindcss](https://tailwindcss.com/docs/guides/vite)

-### Configure use bootstrap remove this line in src/main.js
+### if you  use bootstrap, remove this line in src/main.js

 `import './assets/tailwind.css'`